D♭ Minor Sixth Chord

 Harmonic Function

-The Db minor sixth chord commonly functions as the supertonic (♭II, Neapolitan) in C major or tonic in D♭ major.
+The D♭ minor sixth chord commonly functions as the supertonic (♭II, Neapolitan) in C major or tonic in D♭ major.
 Its harmonic role varies by key — in major keys it provides subdominant or supertonic color.

 The minor sixth chord adds a major sixth to the minor triad.
 It has a bittersweet quality, slightly brighter than a plain minor chord, widely used in jazz and popular music.
+The D♭ Minor Sixth Chord specifically contains 4 notes: D♭, E, A♭, B♭ (formula: 1-♭3-5-6).
+On piano, Db-rooted chords place the root on a black key surrounded by other black keys, and the hand naturally cups over the raised surface for smooth voice leading.
+Romantic piano repertoire, contemporary R&B, and cinematic underscore frequently feature Db chords for their lush, introspective warmth.

 Common Progressions